 I know how it is.
 I was the ultimate DIY research department at several of my former employers on the client side.
-I was able to provide high quality primary marketing research at a very low cost, and a quick turnaround.
+I was able to provide high quality primary market research at a very low cost, and a quick turnaround.
 I estimate I saved those companies millions of dollars in research.
 And that’s what companies are expecting, particularly in difficult economic times.
 Notice that I say “high quality,” “low cost,” and “quick turnaround.”
 How?
 Simple: Expertise and experience.

 - Offer expertise and skills not available within the DIY market research team.
-To be totally self-sufficient a DIY marketing research team would need to have a staff of researchers with expertise and hands-on experience in a wide range of research methodologies, which is costly and nearly impossible.
+To be totally self-sufficient, a DIY market research team would need to have a staff of researchers with expertise and hands-on experience in a wide range of research methodologies, which is costly and nearly impossible.
 They also need researchers that can interpret results in meaningful ways to offer actionable insights.
 This requires industry and marketing expertise.
 These are expensive too.
 Those who say they do “everything” internally are often limited to do certain types of research with moderate to low level of complexity.
 You recognize them easily, when the answer is “We have SurveyMonkey.”
-Sooner or later they go looking for a research vendor that can help them extract deeper insights from collected data or simply provide a different approach that better answers questions related to the business issues at hand.
+Sooner or later they go looking for a market research vendor that can help them extract deeper insights from collected data or simply provide a different approach that better answers questions related to the business issues at hand.
 When the stakes are high, management is aware that “good enough” research is simply not enough.

 - Provide validated methods and innovative approaches.
 Many large research agencies have established processes and standardized methods that have been tested over time, which provides consistency in data collection and reporting (e.g. brand tracking research).
-There are also boutique research vendors that can provide more custom approaches and innovative solutions (often accompanied with a more personalized attention and commitment).
-DIY research teams can add value to the service they offer internally by selecting external vendors that have spent the time and resources on developing processes, learning new methodologies and gathering experiences from different industries that can guarantee data quality and meaningful insights.
+There are also boutique market research vendors that can provide more custom approaches and innovative solutions (often accompanied with a more personalized attention and commitment).
+DIY research teams can add value to the service they offer internally by selecting market research vendors that have spent the time and resources on developing processes, learning new methodologies and gathering experiences from different industries that can guarantee data quality and meaningful insights.

 - Alleviate workload for time-strapped DIY marketing research teams.
 In my experience, there are no small marketing research projects.
 Even in the simplest projects, there is a lot of work to do.
-Nowadays, DIY marketing research teams are often small and don’t have time to handle all the internal requests.
+Nowadays, DIY market research teams are often small and don’t have time to handle all the internal requests.
 They may need to outsource parts of some projects or entire projects as other priorities take place.
 We see this every day.
 For some clients we help only with research and questionnaire design and they do the rest.
 Others ask us to design and program conjoint studies, while they do the simulations themselves.
 Sometimes we come at the end of the process to analyze the data or write the reports, while in many occasions we take on projects from start to finish.

 - Provide neutrality.
-External marketing researchers are neutral judges of research results and don’t have a vested interest in its outcome one way or the other.
+Market research vendors are neutral judges of research results and don’t have a vested interest in its outcome one way or the other.
 We don’t feel the pressure to get some hypotheses confirmed and our compensation doesn’t depend on it.
 Our unique position as a neutral party helps to prevent unbiased results.
 DIY research teams can also play a neutral role, but sometimes they can’t help but infuse certain bias without knowing it based on industry knowledge and office politics.
 I have seen many instances in which a DIY research team’s internal clients, hoping to get a particular outcome, explicitly request the use of a particular methodology, (for some reason focus groups are always top of mind), which may not be the right one to tackle the business issue in question.
 Sometimes the DIY team is able to push back, but at other times they can’t and the internal client wins.

 - Guarantee the anonymity of respondents and confidentiality when this is an issue.
 Think of employee research.
 This often touches on sensitive topics regarding satisfaction with management, salary, co-workers, etc. Using a third-party to gather and analyze data helps to protect employees’ identity and avoid any type of retaliation against them.
 Sometimes this also applies to customer satisfaction research.
 There are cases in which customers might be unwilling to air certain opinions about a company if they know they are being surveyed by the company’s employees and can be easily identified.
 Even if customers know the research is being sponsored by a company, knowing that a third party is collecting the data and analyzing it mitigates confidentiality concerns.

 - Provide credibility to research results.
-Public data gathered internally is often received with some skepticism, particularly if it is favorable to the company’s brands and products, so companies are better off by using a neutral third-party vendor that can assure the data is legit.
+Public data gathered internally is often received with some skepticism, particularly if it is favorable to the company’s brands and products, so companies are better off by using a neutral third-party market research vendor that can assure the data is legit.
 This can also be needed when internal teams in an organization ask for resources to launch a product, invest in an idea, etc. They need a credible data source to explain the rational of their request, and at times this means data gathered and interpreted by a knowledgeable neutral third-party.

 - Offer access to target populations of interest.
 There are more and more companies who are mining their customer base and using them as the primary source of sampling.
 Some companies are creating online communities they can recruit from for research purposes.
 However, often companies must go outside their customer base in order to identify growth opportunities.
-External research vendors can then find populations out of their reach.
+Market research vendors can then find populations out of their reach.
 Even companies who build communities need help to create and manage them.

 There is the belief that DIY marketing research is always cheaper than hiring an external vendor.
-If we look only at the cash that could have been paid to an external vendor, DIY research is definitely cheaper.
+If we look only at the cash that could have been paid to market vendors, DIY research is definitely cheaper.
 However, I would argue that DIY research is not always cheaper.
 I have seen many cases in which the research needs to be done again due to bad research designs at the hands of inexperienced DIY research teams.
 In times when many think they can write a survey because of access to cheap survey tools, the need for expertise is often disregarded costing thousands of dollars in wasted resources on decisions made on less than reliable data.
-In estimating the actual cost of DIY research, companies need to factor in the alternative cost of getting bad data quality, an inadequate research approach and misleading conclusions.
+In estimating the actual cost of DIY research, companies need to factor in the alternative cost of getting bad data quality, an inadequate research approach, and misleading conclusions.

 - A different research approach is needed to get deeper insights into the issues at hand.